Jordan Vestering

-Jordan Nicolas Vestering (born 25 September 2000) is a Singaporean professional footballer who plays as a left-back for Singapore Premier League club Hougang United and the Singapore national team.
-Considered as one of the country's brightest talents, Vestering is known for his no-nonsense and aggressive style of play.
+Jordan Nicolas Vestering (born 25 September 2000) is a Singaporean professional footballer who plays primarily as a left-back for Singapore Premier League club Hougang United and the Singapore national team.
+Considered one of the best left-backs in the league, he is known for his crossing, no-nonsense and aggressive style of play.

 Early career

 Vestering played at National Football Academy level at the age of 13 to 17 years old.
 He signed with Hougang United Under-19 team at the start of the 2018 season.

 Club career

 Hougang United

 Vestering made his first league appearance against Albirex Niigata (S) on 6 May 2018.
 He scored his first goal for the club in 2019, against Geylang International through a cross by Zulfahmi Arifin.
 The defender was named one of Singapore's 10 biggest talents by Goal in 2020, making the online publication's NxGn SG list.
 He left Hougang United in July 2020 to serve in the Singapore Armed Forces and complete his mandatory National services.

 On 17 June 2022, Vestering returned to the club during the middle of the season following the conclusion of his NS and get his first start against Johor Darul Ta'zim during the friendly match midway throughout the season for the preparation of the team AFC Cup campaign in Vietnam.
 On 24 June 2022, He made his first official start for the season in a 2022 AFC Cup game against Cambodian club, Phnom Penh Crown in a 4–3 victory.

 On 12 May 2023, Vestering would score his second debut goal for Hougang United in a 3–2 victory against Geylang International after going for a loose ball and rocketing it past Hafiz Ahmad.
 Vestering would've scored the fastest goal of the season before his 32 seconds mark would be beaten by Albirex Niigata's Seia Kunori months later.

 On 26 May 2024, Vestering scored the equaliser goal in the 90+7 injury time to level the scored a 1–1 in a league match against Tanjong Pagar United.